 Depression and its counterpart anxiety are the most common mood disorders, affecting approximately one in five people at some point in their lives.
 Over the years, treatments for depression and anxiety have evolved into what we know today.
 SSRI’s (selective serotonin reuptake inhibitors) are a relatively new group of antidepressants that specifically inhibit the reuptake of serotonin, causing it to linger longer at the synaptic junction of two communicating nerve cells resulting in improving mood.

-You may have heard of some commonly prescribed SSRI’s by name: Prozac, Celexa, Luvox, Zoloft, Paxil, and Lexapro.
-They are often the medication of choice, because they are thought to be better tolerated with “fewer side effects” than MAO inhibitors or tri/polycyclic antidepressants.
+SSRI’s are often the medication of choice because they are thought to be better tolerated with “fewer side effects” than MAO inhibitors or tri/polycyclic antidepressants.
 Keeping in mind that no drug is 100% safe, many wonder about the side effects of SSRI’s and their interactions with other medications.

 Reported side effects can range from mild to severe, including nausea, increased anxiety, insomnia, changes in appetite, changes in libido, and diarrhea.
 The risk of irregular heartbeats also comes from taking an SSRI with antihistamines.
 SSRI’s also have an effect on blood sugar levels, meaning that patients living with diabetes and taking these medications may need to alter their dosage of diabetic medication.
 I do understand that my patients taking these drugs may be concerned about possible side effects and how taking these medications may affect their lives.